ab25cq/comelang/README.md

 12. Has memory leak detection function.

-13. Array range check.
+13. class and inheritance system supported.

-14. class and inheritance system supported.
+14. Type inferrence of template.

-15. Type inferrence of template.
+15. Exception

-16. Exception
+16. Pattern matching.

 17. comelang only depends on the standard C library.
 Even in an embedded environment, you can output source files that only use the standard C library.